 Getting ready to deploy to a serverless platform

-If you want other people to view your new blog site, then you need to publish it in a public platform.
-For this purpose we will be using Now, by the same development team that works on Next.js, so it's not surprising that they're made for each other.
+If you want other people to view your new blog site, then you need to publish it on a public platform.
+For this purpose, we will be using Now, by the same development team that works on Next.js, so it's not surprising that they're made for each other.

 We'll be taking advantage of the serverless feature that deploying Next.js apps in Now provides.

 But why just read about it, when we can follow a couple of steps to actually try it out.
 You can follow the official recommendation and install Now globally with Now Desktop, or just use locally the Now package we have included with this project.
 No need to be concerned, whichever method you use, the end result will be the same for your site.

 Deploy and go live!

 You only have to navigate to your project's folder in the terminal and run the command

 now if you've installed Now globally, or the following command if you want to use the included package instead.